d-zone-org/d-zone/README.md

 Contained in the package are the server files and client files.

-Rename `config-example.json` to `config.json` and insert the login and server info for your Discord server(s) and websocket server. **You must specify _one_ `default` Discord server.** You can include multiple servers here, and as long as your bot can connect to them, they will be available for clients to view.
+Rename `discord-config-example.json` to `discord-config.json` and insert the login and server info for your Discord server(s). **You must specify _one_  `default`  Discord server.** You can include multiple servers here, and as long as your bot can connect to them, they will be available for clients to view.
 You can password-protect a server from being viewed by a client by using the `password` property.

+Rename `socket-config-example.json` to `socket-config.json` and insert the IP and port you want to run the websocket on.

-Start the server with `npm run-script start` or just `node index.js`
+Start the server with `npm start` or just `node index.js`

 The client files are all contained within the `web` folder, and need to be built with `npm run-script build` or `npm run-script watch`.
 Upload everything in the `web` folder except the `script` folder.